michelg10/build-a-bot/1 - Hello, Typebot!.md

 ---

-Now that we've finished the flow, once again tap on "Restart" to re-run your bot and you should see your bot output an image:
+Now that we've finished the flow, once again tap on "Restart" to re-run your bot, and you should see your bot output an image:

 ![1-final-run](1-final-run.png)

 ---

-Now, let's move onto the final finishing touches, which will allow you to share your bot with everyone else!
+Now, let's move on to the final finishing touches, which will allow you to share your bot with everyone else!

 First, let's rename your bot to something more interesting.
 Click on the "My typebot" name in the top left corner and type something to edit the name.
 For example, I renamed mine to "Hello Typebot":